Right-hander Estrada agrees on $4M, 1-yr contract with A’s

+OAKLAND, Calif. — The Athletics were still searching for depth in the rotation after all the injuries last season.
+Marco Estrada figures to be a front-line starter they had sought.

-OAKLAND, Calif. — Right-hander Marco Estrada agreed to a $4 million, one-year contract Friday with the Oakland Athletics, giving the club a veteran presence in a rotation that was plagued by injuries last season.
+Estrada and Oakland agreed to a $4 million, one-year contract Friday, giving the club a veteran presence.

 Last month the A’s re-signed right-hander Mike Fiers to a $14.1 million, two-year contract.